 I am grateful for the inspiration and learning I receive daily from the other therapists, healers, teachers, alternative health practitioners, and entrepeneurs I have in my life.

-And, on a more personal note, I feel blessed to live in beautiful British Columbia and in my time off I enjoy walking and beach time with my dog, hiking, yin yoga, 5 Rhythms dance, kirtan, satsang, poetry, live music, and connecting with friends and community.
+And, on a more personal note, I feel blessed to live in beautiful British Columbia and in my time off I enjoy walking and beach time with my dog, hiking, swimming outdoors, yin yoga, 5 Rhythms dance, kirtan, satsang, poetry, live music, and connecting with friends and community.

 My Counselling Practice: